 7. Brief Them About Yourself And Your Educational Background, Work Experience, etc.

-When you are being asked to introduce yourself, the first thing you must avoid doing is to start reciting your resume.
+When you are being asked to introduce yourself at job interview, the first thing you must avoid doing is to start reciting your resume.
 Your interviewers have already looked through your resume, and after consideration of it, called you for an interview.
 They do not want to hear you talk about something they already know.

 Start off by wishing them, tell them your name, and brief them about your educational background.
 Do not take this opportunity to start naming each and every achievement or award you have won in school or college.
 If you must mention an achievement, make sure it pertains directly to your interview and the job you are applying for.
 For example, if you are applying for the job of a clerk in a bank, you do not need to mention your perfect attendance award in school or your first class rank in your history class.
 Only mention those things which you think will work in your favour for the job.
 It could be advantageous to mention that you have experience in accounting and are good at math, as these are both skills which are required for a banker.

 Unless specifically asked, do not mention your hobbies, or what you enjoy doing in your free time.
 You are applying for a job interview and your interviewers are not in the least interested what you do after your working hours.
 In case you have been asked to talk about your hobbies, mention those hobbies which you think might give you an edge for your job in that company.
 It might be good to mention any new languages you have recently learnt, as being bilingual can be an asset in almost any organization.
 By asking this question, your interviewers also want to know what you do with your free time, what your interests are, and how you are able to channel your excess energy.
 Saying that your hobbies are eating and sleeping might cost you a point in their books, as they would like to employ a dynamic person into their organization.